artsandmetaphysics/goodlifeodyssey/_documents/faith-and-reason.md

 I wish that the answers to these questions were apparent.
 But they are not to me, and I wonder how they could have been to the people of Paul's time without revelation.
 If a god created the universe, then it is apparent from the creation that this god would be very powerful.
 But how can the non-believer be expected to know that a god exists and that it created the universe?
 I will expound on why I do not believe the existence of God is obvious in a later chapter.

-Even if we accept that a god exists---how can we be expected to know its will?
+Even if we accept that a god exists—how can we be expected to know its will?
 If God is to justly condemn men as being "ungodly" and "unrighteousness" then these same men, devoid of revelation, must be able to deduce his will.
 Paul explains how they can later in the same letter:

 <blockquote title="Romans 2:14 - 16, English Standard Version">
 <p>For when Gentiles [people who are not Jewish], who do not have the law [God's instructions for how humans should act, recorded in the sacred Jewish texts], by nature do what the law requires, they are a law to themselves, even though they do not have the law.
 They show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them on that day when, according to my gospel, God judges the secrets of men by Christ Jesus.</p>